 When running the example, you can press A and B to change the font style and size.

-To swap the demo list with a task list / shopping list of your own, edit the contents of checklist.txt.
-Each list item should be on a separate line, and the first line will be the title of the list:
+To swap the demo checklist with one of your own, edit the contents of checklist.txt.
+Each list item should be on a separate line.

 image.py and adding your own images